Corporate GHG Emissions

 Why is this important?

-- Greenhouse Gas (GHG) emissions are a primary contributor to climate change.
+- Greenhouse Gas (GHG) emissions are the primary cause of climate change.

-- There is increasing evidence that climate change will have direct and indirect impacts on people's health, the environment, infrastructure, and the economy.
+- There is clear evidence that climate change will have direct and indirect impacts on people's health, the environment, infrastructure, and the economy.

 - The Region of Peel is committed to understanding and addressing climate change impacts and challenges for Peel.